Hackerman's Hacking Tutorials

 Simple Requests

 The browser allows an origin to send "simple" requests to another origin without any checks2.
-The request goes through but in the absence of CORS headers the browser might not let the sender see the response.
+The request goes through but in the absence of CORS headers the browser might will not let the sender see the response.

 A simple request is: